scarlett-st/scarlett-st.github.io/aboutme.md

 ### Background
 - Bachelor of Art in Biomedical Humanities, Hiram College (2003)
 - Master of Science in Public Health, University of Utah (2009)
-- Currently pursuing a Master of Health Data Science, Universitat Rovira i Virgili (because apparently, we need to go abroad to learn about proper health now)
+- Currently pursuing a Master of Health Data Science, Universitat Rovira i Virgili